 I do not recommend spending more than 15 minutes on Taglang La pass.
 While our short stay of 10 minutes, I had almost lost my footing quite a number of times due to that spinning effect at Tangang La 😀 (Disorientation or ataxia)…

 The picture on the side of the signboard of one of the 15 highest motorable roads in the world, is a must for everyone visiting this Taglang La pass on Manali Leh Highway.
-You may not find food (sometimes a makeshift dhabha) and there is no place for accommodation at this place.
+You may not find food (sometimes a makeshift dhabha), and there is no place for accommodation at this place.

 Rumste | Altitude: 4260 Mtrs

 As you descend from Taglang La, Rumste is the first settlement you will come across as you enter the Leh valley.
-It is situated alongside the Indus river and has some tea houses and home stays.
+It is situated alongside the Indus river and has some tea houses and homestays.

-Reaching Rumtse, you will start to breathe a bit better and so as your head will also feel slightly lighter due to the decrease in altitude.
-I started to feel that I have reached my dream destination i.e. Leh :).
+Reaching Rumtse, you will start to breathe a bit better, and so as your head will also feel slightly lighter due to the decrease in altitude.
+I started to feel that I have reached my dream destination, i.e., Leh :).

-Hence, after clicking the pictures of this small village or spending time beside Indus river, you better move ahead towards Leh and stay overnight.
+Hence, after clicking the pictures of this small village or spending time beside the Indus river, you better move ahead towards Leh and stay overnight.

 Upshi | Altitude: 3480 Mtrs

 Upshi has the last police check-point where you need to register your name along with vehicle number in the records.
-This marks either your arrival in Leh town or marks the departure from Leh town in opposite direction.
+This destination marks either your arrival in Leh town or marks the departure from Leh town in the opposite direction.

 Upshi is a small village from where the right will take you to Hanle and Tso Moriri lake via Chumathang.
 It does have few homestays/guest houses with food but they are very basic.

-Few KMs ahead of Upshi, at Karu, you will finally find the second petrol pump of Manali Leh Highway.
+A few KMs ahead of Upshi, at Karu, you will finally find the second petrol pump of Manali Leh Highway.
 You should top up at Karu petrol pump when traveling from Leh to Tso Moriri to Manali without going back to Leh.